How many hours a week do you think your average executive works?

 If your blog content can demonstrate knowledge and establish your credibility in the industry in a way that impresses prospects, you are not just blogging.
 This is valuable engagement, which is vastly different from PR that comes across as scripted, dull and inauthentic.

 Here’s How to Get Started With Content

-These days, business owners (and corporate leaders) are blogging more, whether it’s on their personal blog or using platforms like LinkedIn’s Influencer program.
+These days, business owners (and corporate leaders) blog more, whether on their personal blog or using platforms like LinkedIn’s Influencer programme.

 But for maximum impact, I’d recommend a hybrid content production and marketing structure.
 For super-busy CEOs who don’t have the time to pen 500 words on a regular basis, delegation is the answer.
 Reach out to us! (apologies for the hard sell, but what the heck!)

 Note that while some CEOs like Branson have found success using Twitter, it’s not the best platform for everyone.
 And while you may be tempted to grow your influence using just LinkedIn, it may not be the best strategy.
 One major reason is that blog posts on LinkedIn are quickly indexed by Google, and with its high domain authority, it will probably outrank your own blog across search engines, at least in the initial days.

 There are ways around this but it’s best to publish content on your blog, first.

 Don’t know where to start?
 We get it.
 Not everyone has the time to research for hours, not everyone is comfortable sitting in front of a camera, and not everyone has the patience to churn out formidable content consistently.